-Michael Kors unveils Access line of smartwatches, new hybrid watches
+Michael Kors’ next-generation smartwatches are now available for purchase

 Hybrid smartwatches

-For folks who prefer a simpler brand of smarwatch, there’s Michael Kors’ new hybrid wearables.
+For folks who prefer a simpler brand of smartwatch, there is Michael Kors’ new hybrid wearables.
 The brand is introducing new analog watches that feature vibrating alerts, fitness and sleep tracking, and pusher buttons on the side that remotely trigger selfies and control music.

-The men’s hybrid smartwatches will arrive “Holiday 2017,” and the women’s watches will land in fall.
+The men’s hybrid smartwatches will arrive “holiday 2017,” and the women’s watches will land in fall.
 They start at $250.

-Michael Kors Micro app
+Michael Kors Access app

-New watches aren’t the only thing Michael Kors announced.
-The watchmaker previewed the next major release of its app for smartphones, the Michael Kors Access Micro.
-In the coming weeks, it’ll gain My Social, a feature that’ll let users link to a personal Instagram account, select an image, apply filters to it, and set it as your smartwatch’s default face.
+The Michael Kors Access app is now available on both the Access Sofie and Access Grayson.
+Through the “My Social” section on the app, users pull from their Instagram feeds to create their watch face background.
+Using it is easy — simply sign into your Instagram account, pick your photo, select a filter and watch style, then set it for a fully customized look.

 Michael Kors said that by the end of 2017, it will have released 15 new digital watch faces.

-Note: Update: Michael Kors Access Sofie and Access Grayson smartwatches are available for purchase, with the Access app included.